 The SC is responsible for ensuring REFSQ’s long-term health, by setting strategy, selecting locations, appointing organizers, maintaining oversight of financial and operational matters, ensuring that REFSQ retains its scientific rigour and characteristic features and by securing organizational memory through continuity of experience.

-- Program Chairs become members of the SC upon their appointment, and will remain members until 4 years after the REFSQ instance for which they are responsible.
+- Program Chairs become members of the SC upon their appointment, and will remain members for 4 years after the REFSQ instance for which they are responsible.
 For example, the PC chairs of RESFQ 2030 will become members of the SC as soon as they are appointed (e.g., November 2028) and will remain until the end of REFSQ 2034.

-- The Head of the Background Organization becomes a member of the SC upon his/her appointment, and will remain member until 2 years after the last instance of REFSQ for which he/she is responsible.
+- The Head of the Background Organization becomes a member of the SC upon his/her appointment, and will remain member for two additional instances after the last instance of REFSQ for which he/she is responsible.
 For example, if the appointment ends with REFSQ 2025, the Head of the Background Organization will stay on the SC until the end of REFSQ 2027.

 - The SC can vote to terminate an inactive member’s membership.

-Two physical SC meetings are held annually; one at the REFSQ instance, and one after approximately six months, possibly at the IEEE International Requirements Engineering Conference and one at REFSQ itself.
-Additional ad-hoc virtual meetings and electronic discussions may take place as needed throughout the year.
+Two SC meetings are held annually; one at the REFSQ instance, and one after approximately six months, possibly at the IEEE International Requirements Engineering Conference.
+Additional ad-hoc virtual meetings, electronic discussions, and electronic voting procedures may take place as needed throughout the year.
 SC members are expected to engage fully in SC discussions and to attend all meetings of the SC.
-Reasonable constraints on SC members’ ability to travel are recognised, but attendance of one meeting per year is the minimum that is acceptable.
+Reasonable constraints on SC members’ ability to travel are recognised, but attendance at one meeting per year is the minimum that is acceptable.

 2.2 Voting Procedures

-Voting can take place at physical meetings and electronically.
-At physical meetings voting is eligible if at least 50% of the SC members are present.
+Voting can take place at the SC meetings and electronically.
+At the SC meetings, voting is eligible if at least 50% of the SC members are present.
 An electronic voting result is eligible if the response rate is at least 50%.
-All decisions based on votes, except special decisions as defined in this charter, requires single majority of at least 50% of the participating votes.
+All decisions based on votes, except special decisions as defined in this charter, require single majority of at least 50% of the participating votes.
 Special decisions require qualified majority of at least 2/3 of all SC members.
 If the voting result is a tie, then the chair's vote determines the result.

 Special decision requiring explicit voting and qualified majority: